AI-Hypercomputer/xpk/README.md

 ### Parallelstore

-A Parallelstore adapter lets you mount and access [Parallelstore instances](https://cloud.google.com/parallelstore/) as local file systems, so applications can read and write files in your volumes using standard file system semantics.
+A Parallelstore adapter lets you mount and access [Parallelstore instances](https://cloud.google.com/parallelstore/) as local file systems, so workloads can read and write files in your volumes using standard file system semantics.

 To use the GCS Parallelstore with XPK you need to create a [Parallelstore Instance](https://console.cloud.google.com/parallelstore/).